Canada is set to legalize recreational pot. What does that mean for legalization in the States?

 I caught up with US Rep. Earl Blumenauer (D-Ore.), co-founder of the Congressional Cannabis Caucus and a leading advocate for federal marijuana reform, to ask what Canadian legalization might mean for cannabis in the states, the prospect of an integrated North American market, and the fate of international agreements that prohibit legalization.

-Mother Jones: How does Canada’s impending legalization law affect the prospects for national legalization in the United States?
+Mother Jones: How does potential legalization in Canada affect the prospects for national legalization in the United States?

 Rep. Earl Blumenauer: It will be an additional incentive to accelerate the conversation here.
 Canada is sort of like the 51st state.
 Other than the fact that Donald Trump has declared war on them these days, it’s a neighbor and a huge trading partner.
 There are tremendous interrelationships socially, economically, and until the Trump administration, globally.
 So having a huge legal market in a mature, democratic neighbor is going to be a very significant signal to some of the holdouts that we have currently.
 It’s another step—not toward just legalization but also normalizing it.